ShinyACash/ShinyACash/README.md

-- 🌱 I’m currently learning react, sass, pymongo and how to become a sassier person.
+- 🌱 I’m currently learning angular, react, cybersec operations and how to become a sassier person.
-- 👯 I’m looking to collaborate on webdev projects.
+- 👯 I’m looking to collaborate on webdev projects, cybersec projects and irl shenanigans.
 - 💬 Ask me about anything related to design, tech and cryptography.
-- 📫 How to reach me: mail datta.akash@outlook.com
+- 📫 How to reach me: mail - datta.akash@outlook.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I add bits and pieces of my personality in everything I create (psst, there's some hidden in this readme too)